Mitigating Perspective Distortion-induced Shape Ambiguity in Image Crops: Experiments

-\boldparagraph{Dataset} We use NYU Depth v2 \cite{silberman2012indoor}, a popular indoor scene dataset, captured over 450+ unique scenes.
-We consider the same splits as~\cite{bhat2023zoedepth}, \ie 23K images for training, 654 images for testing and compare with ZoeDepth~\cite{bhat2023zoedepth}.
-Similar to the training, we evaluate the models at $96 \times 128$ and $384 \times 512$.
+\boldparagraph{Dataset} We use NYU Depth v2~\cite{silberman2012indoor}, a popular indoor scene dataset, containing over 450+ unique scenes.
+We consider the same splits as~\cite{bhat2023zoedepth}: 23K images for training, 654 images for testing and compare against ZoeDepth~\cite{bhat2023zoedepth}.

 \boldparagraph{Metrics} Following~\cite{bhat2023zoedepth}, we compute 3 metrics between the predicted metric depth ($\hat{d}_i$) and the ground truth ($d_i$): (1) \textbf{REL}: absolute relative error, $\frac{1}{M}\Sigma^{M}_{i=1}|d_i - \hat{d}_i|/d_i$, (2) \textbf{RMSE}: root mean squared error, $[\frac{1}{M}\Sigma^{M}_{i=1}|d_i - \hat{d}_i|^2]^{\frac{1}{2}}$, (3) \textbf{$\log_{10}$}: average $\log_{10}$ error, $\frac{1}{M}\Sigma^{M}_{i=1}|\log_{10}d_i - \log_{10}\hat{d}_i|$.